 Reflowable vs Fixed layout: Which format is suitable for you

-Reflowable vs. fixed layout format comparison if done in a critical manner can help you to find some key differences.
+Reflowable vs. fixed layout epub format comparison if done in a critical manner can help you to find some key differences.
 A king part of eBooks arrive in standard or reflowable format.
 Among many, the basic .ePub as well as .mobi files dominate the current eBook domain.

 This form avails readers with enough control.
 They can determines the way in which the text is displayed in regard of font type, size and colour etc. This form is ideal when the eBook includes mainly text.
 Even when there are images, if they are placed after or before the text, reflowable eBook formats are ideal.
 Reflowable format is in fact accepted almost everywhere as they are compatible on virtually every eBook reader.